MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 ### Feature flags

 > [!IMPORTANT]
-> The `f-IFrameAuth=true` flag is required for the iframe to work.
+> The `f-IFrameAuth=true` flag is required for the IFrame to work.
 The other flags are optional.

 The hosting app may want to control certain aspects of the user experience.
 For example, hide the connection pane, or disable connecting to other clusters.
 For this scenario, the web explorer supports feature flags.